What does PBR stand for?

 How is the drawing load time affected by PBR materials?

-Since our PBR system makes use of cmmips (more info above) we can choose to use lower resolution for the real-time rendering.
+Since our PBR system uses cmmips (more info above), we can choose to use lower resolution for the real-time rendering.

 This will speed up the process of loading drawings.